makersacademy/takeaway-challenge/README.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

-* Hints on functionality to implement:
+* Functionality implemented:
-  * Ensure you have a list of dishes with prices
+  * List of dishes with prices
   * The text should state that the order was placed successfully and that it will be delivered 1 hour from now, e.g. "Thank you!
 Your order was placed and will be delivered before 18:52".
   * The text sending functionality should be implemented using Twilio API.
 You'll need to register for it.
 It’s free.
   * Use the twilio-ruby gem to access the API